 One of the biggest issues I hear from authors is a lack of publicity support, despite initial promises.
 Some authors have even told me that, despite getting a big advance and a beautifully-presented publicity plan as a way to win them over, all they got on publication day was one tweet.
 One tweet!!!
 The advice above will help, but if you've done all this and still nothing, don’t just sit there and cry into your vanilla latte.
 Contact your publicist, or ask your agent to, and ask what's going on.

-As Sabah Khan, my brilliant publicist at Avon says: ‘I think the relationship between an author and their publicist is so important and part of what makes it strong is being able to be honest with each other.
+As Sabah Khan, who was once my brilliant publicist when I was published by HarperCollins and at Avon and now Head of Publicity at Simon & Schuster says: ‘I think the relationship between an author and their publicist is so important and part of what makes it strong is being able to be honest with each other.
 If I felt an author needed feedback on a piece or felt they needed some media training, I would hope I could tell them quite simply and honestly.
 I’d also hope they could be honest with me and so if they felt that they weren’t getting enough publicity, they need to be honest and tell me what they would like to see.’

 But please be polite and understanding... and do NOT email every single day, one polite email will suffice.
 I used to work in PR and it is so difficult drumming up publicity.
 Journalists make promises of interest then don’t follow up.
 You even get told a piece will be published only to discover it’s been bumped off by a bigger news story.
 Understand it's a challenging job and your obnoxious email isn't going to help.
 Yes, it's important to get the best 'service' you can.
 But it's also about a happy medium between asserting yourself as an author, but not being rude.